 Management: Prof. Dr.-Ing.
 Otto von Estorff (President) and Dipl.-Kffr.
 Verena Fritzsche (CEO)

-We at the NIT feel ourselves committed to sustainable development and to appreciative and respectful interaction in the world, and we have implemented this intention in our curriculum.
+We at the NIT are committed to sustainable development as well as facilitating humble and respectful interactions in the world, and we have implemented this commitment in our curriculum.

 In addition to teaching professional and personal competences we set our sights on a unique community in which we network people of different origins and disciplines.